Progress on depression slow in China as stigmas persist

 Previously, more than 90 percent of those with mental disorders had never sought any kind of professional help, according to a 2009 study by Phillips and several colleagues.

 The new law placed schizophrenia and other psychological conditions out in the open, by expanding available treatments beyond psychiatric hospitals to include community-based services and encouraging scientific research.
-There’s also been growing realization that mental illness can be just as burdensome to society as other chronic illnesses such as diabetes and hypertension, said Phillips, who also is director of the Suicide Research and Prevention Center at Shanghai Medical Center.
+There’s also been growing realization that mental illness can be just as burdensome to society as other chronic illnesses such as diabetes and hypertension, said Phillips.

 At the end of last year, 5.4 million people had been registered by China’s government as having serious mental problems, according to the National Health and Family Planning Commission, which said the quality of treatment had been “gradually improving.”